argumentativeyouth/pblog/_posts/2015-03-15-the-matrimonial-malice.md

 ---
 "Pritam, it's high time you took life seriously", advised a relative.

 It was 2013.
 I had just started working as an engineer for Aircel.
 I had begun to enjoy my life at last-which meant buying books with my own money, going out with my girl whenever I wanted, writing and sketching without the tension of having someone stare at me like I was making a bomb.
-I was loving my job and enjoyed going to office, as well.
+I loved my job and enjoyed going to office, as well.
 So, I was taken by suprise when the relative seemed worried about my future.
 I asked, bewildered, "Why?
 What did I do wrong?"

 "You should be taking up more of responsibilities...You see, your parents are getting older."